 I have a motto that I live my life by, it’s a corrupted version of the US Army’s “Leave no Man Behind” – but mine was a bit more personal – “Leave No Biscuit Behind”.
 (It came about from my mum, my sister and me all sharing a 10pack of Toffypops, and that inevitable decision on what to do with the last one – somehow everytime, we managed to take care of it, lol) my motto has stood me well over the years, although, I can’t say the same for the Toffypops.

-Anyway, back to business – It’s essential that in Kids Bee Happy we apply this level of duty of care to our event booking leads, because really, with all of the options available to us, an event organiser should never hear that we can’t attend their event.
-And our Moto is simply “Leave No Lead Behind”.
+Anyway, back to business – It’s essential that in Kids Bee Happy we apply this level of duty and care to our event booking leads, because really, with all of the options available to us, an event organiser should never hear that we can’t attend their event.
+And our motto is simply “Leave No Lead Behind”.

 Even if your diary is jam packed, every day through to February next year, when someone asks if Kids Bee Happy can attend their event, your answer should always be Yes.
-And here’s how:
+Here’s how:

 - If you are free and you are able to do the event then book it in your diary.
 Please make sure that you get back to organisers quickly so that they are reassured that the event is booked.

 If you are fully booked, then these are the other routes you should take: